 Membership, however, does not denote AACSB Accreditation and should not be interpreted as achieving accreditation.
-Accreditation is granted only to those institutions which have undergone a lengthy peer review process and been found to satisfy the Eligibility Procedures and Standards for accreditation.
+Accreditation is granted only to those institutions which have undergone a lengthy peer review process and been found to satisfy the Guiding Principles and Standards for accreditation.

 AACSB does not require prior permission to use the seal, nor do we require a review of your marketing materials.
 As an AACSB-accredited institution, we encourage you to use the accreditation seal, which you can request through our website.
 We do ask that you only use the seal provided and do not alter the seal's structure or color in anyway.